 Ms Grace FU Hai Yien

 In 2006, Ms Fu was appointed to the Ministry for National Development as Minister of State.
-Two years later, she was promoted to Senior Minister of State and is given concurrent appointment in the Ministry of Education.
+Two years later, she was promoted to Senior Minister of State, and given a concurrent appointment in the Ministry of Education.
 In 2011, she was appointed as Senior Minister of State in the Ministry of Information, Communications and the Arts, and the Ministry of the Environment and Water Resources.
 In August 2012, Ms Fu was appointed as Minister, Prime Minister's Office, Second Minister for Foreign Affairs, and Second Minister for Environment and Water Resources.
-She was put in charge of the Municipal Services Office that was launched in 2014.
+In 2014, she was put in charge of the Municipal Services Office.

 On 1 Oct 2015, Ms Fu was appointed Minister for Culture, Community and Youth and Leader of the House.
 In addition, she chairs the National Integration Council, National Youth Council, and sits on the board of the People’s Association.
 She was also involved in a number of committees, including as co-chair of the Singapore-Zhejiang Economic and Trade Council, the Ministerial Committee on Ageing and the Economic Strategies Committee.
 She has been a member of the Sino-Singapore Tianjin Eco-city Joint Steering Council since 2011.

 Ms Fu is a strong advocate for women in Singapore.
 She chairs the Women's Wing of the People's Action Party, and the Young Women's Leadership Connection Council of Advisors.

 Ms Fu enjoys an active lifestyle, which includes running, yoga and hiking.
 She is married with three sons.